Residential Energy Rates in Alberta: What to do?

 - Don’t want the risk or fluctuations

 For gas, we are still not seeing many decent residential offers.
-Most offers are higher than $3.50/GJ, and the forward gas market is under $3.00/GJ for the balance of 2016 and into at least 2020.
+Most offers are higher than $3.50/GJ, and the forward gas market is now about $2.15/GJ for the balance of 2016.
 So for gas, we recommend staying on the Direct Energy Regulated Service (DERS)… remember “Regulated Service”.
 If you aren’t with these guys now, you will automatically go there if you terminate your current gas contract.
 Make sure there are no termination fees!
 There may also be a small enrollment fee to get on with DERS.

 We have seen index offers from many retailers, but most add around $0.75/GJ or more for fees to the floating rate.
 As DERS fees are closer to $0.06/GJ, we recommend residents stay on the default gas rate.

-I am still very keen to continue the floating market ride at this point.
+I am very keen to continue the floating market ride at this point.
 Alberta’s spot market rates have averaged well below 4 cents/kWh and the forward market is suggesting rates under 5 cents/kWh for some time yet.
 I’m going to stick with Bow Valley Power for now.
 Looking at the floating rates available, ENRG Power offers spot plus 0.55 cents/kWh.
 Compared to my floating with Bow Valley at 0.8 cents, they are likely cheaper by $1/month.
 However, I’m not sure the small hassle to change is worth it at this point – especially if I decide to flop back over to a fixed rate.
 Still really close call here… I may make the jump.

-August 2016 forward pricing suggests index residential rates will come in around 3 cents/kWh.
-July 2016 averaged about 2.5 cents/kWh.
+June 2016 forward pricing suggests rates will come in around 3 cents/kWh.
+May 2016 averaged about 2.3 cents/kWh.